-62. The Saskatchewan Lacrosse Association Board of Directors shall consist of the officers as noted in Bylaw 33 and the Men's Field Chair, Women's Chair, Box Chair, InterCrosse Chair, Referee in Chief, and Coaching Chair.
+- 67. The Saskatchewan Lacrosse Association Board of Directors shall consist of the officers as noted in Bylaw 53 and the Men's Field Chair, Women's Chair, Box Chair, InterCrosse Chair, Referee in Chief, and Coaching Chair. - 68.
+The Board is responsible for the overall governance of the Association.